Assistant Professor of History and Theology

 - History of Religious Toleration

-- “‘Sedicious’ sermons: Preaching, Politics, and Provocation in Reformation England” in More Than Merely Passive: Addressing the Early Modern Audience, ed.
-Mitzi Kirkland-Ives and John Decker (London: Routledge, 2020).
+- “‘Sedicious’ sermons: Preaching, Politics, and Provocation in Reformation England” in Audience and Reception in the Early Modern Period, ed.
+Mitzi Kirkland-Ives and John Decker (London: Routledge, 2021), pp. 124–144.

 - “Sarah Wight” in Palgrave Encyclopaedia of Early Modern Women’s Writing in English, ed.
 Patricia Pender and Rosalind Smith (London: Palgrave Macmillan, 2020).